-- Must be an employee of the applicant organization or be accountable for the conduct of the proposed project to the applicant organization through a formal contract. - Must commit at least 10 percent effort to working on the project. - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PI. - Must not have more than one application submitted as PI under a given review cycle of this Funding Opportunity.
+- Must be an employee of the applicant organization - Must commit at least 10 percent effort to working on the project - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PI - Must not have more than one application submitted as PI under a given review cycle of this Funding Opportunity

-Schedule and Deadlines
+Schedule And Deadlines

-Applications Due Annually in mid-January Next deadline: January 20, 2017 Grants Working Group (GWG) Review Approximately 3 months post submission ICOC Review and Approval Approximately 5 months post submission Award Start Must start within 120 days of award approval
+Applications Due January 15, 2016.
+For future application offerings, due dates will be posted at www.cirm.ca.gov.
+Grants Working Group (GWG) Review Approximately 3 months post submission ICOC Review and Approval Approximately 5 months post submission Award Start Must start within 120 days of award approval